ForgeRock/exampleOAuth2Clients/openidm-ui-enduser-jso/README.md

     </script>
     ```

-    Use the callback method to check for response from the OP when the user is redirected back to the home page.
+    Use the callback method to check for the response from the OP when the user is redirected back to the home page.

     ```html
     <script>